thewh1teagle/rookie/README.md

 # rookie
-Load cookie from your web browsers into rust
+Load cookies from your web browsers into rust

 # Install
 ```shell